cleanlab/aws-marketplace/GUIDE.md

 ![subscribe-button](src/subscribe-button.png)

-That will lead you to the **Subscribe to this software** page, where you can review the EULA and pricing terms and then click on **"Accept Offer"** if you agree with them.
+That will lead you to the **Subscribe to this software** page, where you can review the EULA and pricing terms and then click on **"Accept Offer"**.

 ![accept-offer](src/accept-offer.png)